hashicorp/action-setup-enos/README.md

 - `version`: The version of `enos` to install, defaulting to `0.0.28`

-# Update Enos Action

-To update the Enos Action run `npm run all` to compile and load the npm modules with the latest code updates.

-# Release Process

-To release the updated version of Enos Action run the following steps:
+## Release a new version of Enos

-1. Update the `Enos` version to the [latest release](https://github.com/hashicorp/enos/releases) in following files:
-   - README.md
-   - enos.js
-2. Update the `action-setup-enos` version in
-   - package.json
+- [ ] Ensure that you have the latest version of Node 20 (Iron) installed
+- [ ] Ensure that you have installed the [copywrite](https://github.com/hashicorp/copywrite) utility
+      for writing copywrite headers.
+- [ ] Bump the version in `package.json`. **This is the action version, not the enos cli version, it wont likely match the enos version**
+- [ ] If we're releasing a new version of `enos`:
+  - [ ] Change the `latestVersion` in `src/enos.js` to reflect the new version.
+  - [ ] Update references to specific version in the `README.md` to the new version.
-3. Run `npm install && npm run all`
+- [ ] Run `npm i && npm run all` to compile, format, add license headers, lint, and test the action.
-4. Create a PR with updated files above and the generated `dist/index.js`
+- [ ] If all of the npm scripts pass then create a PR with the modified files.
-5. Get review and the PR merged
+- [ ] Get review and the PR merged

-6. (Automated with `tagrelease` GitHub Actions Workflow) Add github tags to `main` branch and force update `v1` tag by running the following commands
+After the pull request is merged it will automatically be released with the `tagrelease` Github Actions workflow.

+[!NOTE]
+If for some reason you need to manually update the `v1` tag you can do so with:

 - `TAG="v$(cat package.json| jq -r '.version')"`
 - `git tag -a -m "$TAG" $TAG`
 - `git tag -a -m "$TAG" v1 -f`
 - `git push --tags -f`